Weekdays 9:30am - 7pm.

 Table of Contents

-According to the World Health Organization (WHO), approximately 1.71 billion of the global population suffers from musculoskeletal conditions, with low back pain being the leading cause of disability in 160 countries.
+According to the World Health Organisation (WHO), approximately 1.71 billion people in the global population suffer from musculoskeletal conditions, with low back pain being the leading cause of disability in 160 countries.

 Managing pain with waves and vibrations therapy (ESWT Therapy)

-What are the benefits of waves and vibrations therapy?
+What are the benefits of wave and vibration therapy?

 What happens during the waves and vibrations therapy session?

-How can waves and vibrations therapy help those with acute and chronic injuries?
+How can wave and vibration therapy help those with acute and chronic injuries?

-Conditions and types of pain that waves and vibrations therapy is able to address
+Conditions and types of pain that wave and vibration therapy can address

-The list of conditions and types of pain Waves and Vibrations Therapy is beneficial for is extensive.
-This includes:
+The list of conditions and pain types for which Waves and Vibrations Therapy is beneficial is extensive.

 Ankle Pain